Hallmark+: Content

 As Hallmark Movies Now, the service primarily focused on library content such as family-friendly films and past Hallmark Channel original movies, and did not focus as aggressively on original content in comparison to other streaming services as to protect Hallmark's linear cable networks.
 Crown Media CEO Bill Abbott stated that duplicating content between multiple services "hurts the ecosystem and drives consumers to SVOD".
 In August 2019, Hallmark Movies Now premiered its first original series, When Hope Calls—a spin-off of the Hallmark Channel series When Calls the Heart.

-The service's content strategy changed with the relaunch as Hallmark+, with a larger slate of original movies, miniseries, and reality-style programs planned for the service—including the Christmas miniseries Holidazed, movie series Groomsmen, the Ashley Williams-hosted "romantic comedy" dating show Small Town Setup, the Luke Macfarlane-hosted home renovation series Home is Where the Heart Is, and reality talent search Finding Mr. Christmas.
+The service's content strategy changed with the relaunch as Hallmark+, with a larger slate of original movies, miniseries, and non-scripted programs planned for the service—including the Christmas miniseries Holidazed, movie series Groomsmen, the Ashley Williams-hosted "romantic comedy" dating show Small Town Setup, the Luke Macfarlane-hosted home renovation series Home is Where the Heart Is, and the reality talent search Finding Mr. Christmas.

 The third season of The Way Home was originally scheduled to premiere exclusively on Hallmark+ in January 2025, with a linear television premiere on Hallmark Channel later in 2025.
 Following criticism by viewers, Hallmark Media scrapped the plan and announced that new episodes would instead premiere on Hallmark Channel in January 2025, and become available the next day on Hallmark+.